 During its long history, Jerusalem has been destroyed at least twice, besieged 23 times, attacked 52 times, and captured and recaptured 44 times.

-King David didn’t despite his name being given to the place and the apocryphal story that he once spied on the bathing Bathsheba from its ramparts.
+King David didn’t, despite his name being given to the place and the apocryphal story that he once spied on the bathing Bathsheba from its ramparts – indeed, her bathroom is said to be underneath the New Imperial Hotel, just across the way.
 Nor did his son and heir, Solomon, builder of the First Temple.
 Conquerors Nebuchadnezzar and Cyrus did not.
 They just wrecked the joint.
 Judah Maccabee might have, and those other famous Jewish rebels, the Zealots didn’t, but during Great Revolt, they retreated there and trashed the place.
-Herod the Great, a psycho with an edifice complex, resided here.
+Herod the Great, a psycho with an serious edifice complex, resided here.
 As did also Procurator Pontius Pilate when he was in town (he preferred the luxuries of Caesaea Maritimus (Latin for “on Sea).
-Historians now believe that the Citdel was where he actually cast judgement on Jesus, and not in tthe Antonine Fortress which overlooked the Temple, throwing into question the whole basis for the existence of the Via Dolorosa.
+Historians now believe that the Citdel was where he actually cast judgement on Jesus, and not in the Antonine Fortress which overlooked the Temple (where the Haram al Sharif now stands) throwing into question the whole basis for the existence of the Via Dolorosa.